TMD20/PT-Muxer/README.md

 # JSON
 ## Overview

-The JSON is output when you use the --demux argument.
+The JSON is output when you use the "demux" argument.
 This Provides lots of details on all the tracks and sources used during the run of the program.
 Some of the information is auto-filled, and the user can change the values if desired.
 Depending on what you change the settings to that will affect the final mkv produce

 ## Examples